jamplate/processor/README.md

   closing command until the parameter given to it evaluates to false.
     - If this command was not closed with an `#ENDWHILE`, then a `Compile` error will occur.
+    - Note: infinite loops will trigger any error and this might lead to unnoticed severe errors.
+Like, consuming a lot of RAM, or files do not get closed, or unstoppable processes.

 - `#ENDWHILE` this command closes the `#WHILE` command.